Tualatin Valley Water District

 Multiple Water Meter BoxesAre you a developer who needs water service for a multi-lot development or commercial development?
 Steps you need to take include:

 1. Submit 3 sets of plans/drawings (1 full set of your plans and drawings and 2 partial sets of the water sheets only and the detail sheets), along with the Plan Review Fee (PDF).
-Please note that TVWD staff will NOT review the plans until TVWD is in receipt of the plan review fee .
+Please note that TVWD staff will NOT review the plans until TVWD has received the plan review fee.

 3. The Developer is responsible for constructing the water line serving the development, if required.

 4. The Developer must make a deposit for the water service installation between the water main and the meter box for each dwelling before the street is paved.
-This advance service deposit (ASD) is credited toward the cost of installing the water service as described above by TVWD staff.
+This advance service deposit is credited toward the cost of installing the water service.
 The Developer/Builder is responsible for the line between the meter and the house.

 5. When needed, purchase the water meter.